wcarmon/docs/gradle/git-info-task.md

 # Overview
-1. Example gradle tasks for writing git-info to src/main/resources
+1. Example gradle tasks for writing git-info to `src/main/resources` and using at runtime

 # build.gradle.kts